thumbliner/thumbliner/toys.md

 ---

+> “There are no solutions.
+There are only trade-offs.”<br>
+> — Thomas Sowell

+---

 ## **Frostpunk 2** by 11 Bit Studios<br>
 Keep a city alive under scarcity by securing food and materials, producing heat at scale, and passing policies that manage factions and public support as tradeoffs tighten.
 <p>